hack3rs.ca network-security

 Foundational Months 0-2

-$ why-it-exists: Network+ exists to validate broad networking fundamentals across vendors: addressing, routing, switching, protocols, troubleshooting, and basic network operations.
-It helps establish the language needed for every later security topic.
+$ why-it-exists: Network+ validates broad networking fundamentals across vendors — addressing, routing, switching, protocols, and troubleshooting.
+It establishes the vocabulary you need before any security topic makes sense.

-$ real-life-example: A junior analyst sees repeated DNS failures and assumes malware.
-A stronger foundation helps them identify a resolver outage, split-horizon DNS issue, or firewall misrule before escalating a false incident.
+$ real-life-example: A junior analyst sees repeated DNS failures and jumps straight to malware.
+A Network+-level foundation helps them check the resolver, look for split-horizon misconfiguration, or find a firewall misrule — before escalating a false incident.

 what-you-should-learn-from-it